Juliette Gordon Low: Separation

-By 1895, Gordon Low was growing increasingly unhappy in her marriage.
+By 1895, Low was growing increasingly unhappy in her marriage.
 She rarely spent time alone with her husband, who had grown distant and began having affairs and drinking heavily.

 In 1901, Anna Bridges Bateman, the widow of Sir Hugh Alleyne Sacheverell-Bateman, stayed as a guest at the Lows' home in Scotland.
-Upon discovering her husband's affair with Bateman, Gordon Low left to stay with friends and family.
+Upon discovering her husband's affair with Bateman, Low left to stay with friends and family.
 She worried that he planned to divorce her, so she sent him a telegram asking for a year before making any final decisions.
-Although he didn't initially favor divorce or separation, he wrote Juliette a year later to ask that they live apart permanently, and she agreed.
+Although he did not initially favor divorce or separation, a year later he wrote to her to ask that they live apart permanently, and she agreed.

 William soon began withholding money from Juliette unless she agreed to a divorce.
 After consulting a lawyer, she learned that for a divorce to be granted, she would need to prove adultery and desertion, or adultery and cruelty.
 In the case of adultery, Bateman would need to be named, which would have social repercussions for all parties involved.
 This slowed the divorce proceedings.

-In late 1902, Gordon Low received money from her husband for the first time in two years.
+In late 1902, Low received money from her husband for the first time in two years.
 She used it and her savings to rent a house in London.
-William committed to a support agreement in 1903, which was to award her 2,500 pounds a year, the Low home in Savannah, and stocks and securities.
+William committed to a support agreement in 1903, which was to award her £2,500 a year, the Low home in Savannah, and stocks and securities.
 Later that year, she purchased her own home in London, along with the house next door, which she rented out for income.

-After her husband suffered what may have been a stroke, Gordon Low temporarily called off the dissolution of their marriage.
-She considered it wrong to divorce him when he could not defend himself; the proceedings resumed in January 1905 once his condition improved.
+After her husband had what may have been a stroke, Low temporarily called off the dissolution of their marriage.
+She considered it wrong to divorce him when he could not defend himself.
+The proceedings resumed in January 1905 once his condition improved.
 William died from a seizure in Wales on June 8, 1905, before the divorce was finalized.
-After the funeral, it was revealed that he had left almost everything to Bateman, and that he had revoked his 1903 support deal with Juliette.
-William's sisters contested the will, with the support of Gordon Low, who ultimately received a sum of money, the Low house in Savannah with its surrounding land, and stocks and securities.
+After the funeral, it was revealed that he had left almost everything to Bateman, and that he had revoked his 1903 support deal with his widow.
+William's sisters contested the will, with the support of Low, who ultimately received a sum of money, the Low house in Savannah with its surrounding land, and stocks and securities.